-A WET test is a quantifiable method of determining if a discharge from the facility may be causing toxicity to aquatic life by itself, in combination with, or through synergistic responses, when mixed with receiving stream water.
+A WET test is a quantifiable method to determine discharges from the facility cause toxicity to aquatic life by itself, in combination with, or through synergistic responses, when mixed with receiving stream water.

 ✓ Not applicable; at this time, the permittee is not required to conduct WET testing for this facility.